ShujiaHuang/qmplot/README.rst

 .. figure:: tests/output_manhattan_plot.png
    :alt: output\_manhattan\_plot.png

+The parameter of ``manhattanplot()`` defined the name of output figure file and the format of the figure file is depanded on the file suffix, which could be ".png", ".jpg", or ".pdf".

 When run with default parameters, the ``manhattanplot()`` function draws horizontal lines drawn at $-log_{10}{(1e-5)}$ for "suggestive" associations